kprimetis/Rainfall_Prediction/README.md

-# Binary_Classification_Problem
+# Rainfall Prediction
 ## Project Description
 This project is part of the **"Machine Learning" course** in the Data Science & Machine Learning MSc program at NTUA.

 As part of the current project, students are provided with a dataset and are initially required to perform exploratory data analysis (EDA) to understand its structure and characteristics.
 Afterward, it is needed to preprocess the given dataset appropriately.
-The next step involves training classifiers using this dataset to solve a binary classification problem: predicting whether it will rain the next day or not.
+The next step involves training classifiers using this dataset to solve a **binary classification problem**: predicting whether it will rain the next day or not.
 These classifiers are also evaluated based on their performance (here: F1-Score).

 All relevant details and steps can be found in the code.ipynb file available in this repository.